 We now need to normalize the weightings.
-Essentially all this means is that we create a new matrix where every weighted correlation in the matrix is divided by the overall sum for the correlations in that row or column.
+Essentially all This matrix covers all Tracks, and all ratings and plays, 55 this means is that we create a new matrix where every weighted correlation in the matrix is divided by the overall sum for the correlations in that row or column.